-All incoming students are required to participate in Threshold, North Park’s orientation program, January 13–14.
-Don’t forget to RSVP by Sunday, January 8.
+All incoming students are required to participate in Threshold, North Park’s orientation program, August 23–25 and families are welcomed to join on August 23.

 North Park’s orientation program, Threshold, flows seamlessly into our First Year Experience, to make your transition to North Park as smooth as possible.
 Learn more about these programs and how they can help you get ready for a great first year, whether you’re a first-year, transfer, resident, or commuter student.